ThomasbooneUCLL/P2-coursematerial-2425/02-functional-programming/01-higher-order-functions/assignments/07-find/assignment.md

 ## Task

-Consider the following fucntion `find_string_with_consecutive_characters`.
+Consider the following function `find_string_with_consecutive_characters`.
 It returns the first string in a given list that contains two consecutive characters that are the same.

 ```python